aidalgol/dockered-language-servers/CONTRIBUTING.rst

 - The image entrypoint is the language server executable and in "exec form",
 - The wrapper script follows ``wrapper-template.sh``,
+- Long-form options are used for all commands, where available,
 - The image uses the Alpine variant of its base image (if available), and
 - There is a ``Makefile`` rule for building the image.